Learn Ativan vs. Xanax: Differences,...

 By

 If you’re exploring options for anxiety treatment, you’ve likely heard of Ativan (lorazepam) and Xanax (alprazolam).
-These medications belong to a group called benzodiazepines, and while they’re similar in many ways, they each have unique characteristics that make them better suited for different situations.
+These medications belong to a group called benzodiazepines, which act as central nervous system depressants, and while they’re similar in many ways, they each have unique characteristics that make them better suited for different situations.

-Both of these medications work with your brain’s natural calming system by enhancing the effects of GABA, a neurochemical that helps reduce anxiety.
-But they differ in important ways—including how quickly they kick in, how long their effects last, and what they’re typically used for.
+Both of these medications work with your brain’s natural calming system by enhancing the effects of GABA (gamma-aminobutyric acid), a chemical in the brain that helps reduce anxiety.
+However, they differ in important ways—including how quickly they kick in, how long their effects last, and what they’re typically used for.

 Ativan vs. Xanax: Key Differences